 Following the previous post on how to structure data, this one describes an application specific approach, based on the concept of commands and built on top of the previous structure.

 In the development of embedded systems applications, transferring serial data without any high level structuring is a bad practice.
 Although this is a quick way of testing, it’s not good idea to just send bytes of information and expect that everything will work fine, in a final application.

-I created this blog to share some knowledge about electronics, programming and technology with others.
-Hope this content helps others in creating their personal projects 🙂
+Hi!
+My name is Nuno Santos and I created this blog to share some knowledge about electronics, programming and technology with others.

 I’ve been mainly writing about microcontrollers, with special focus on Espressif’s chips: the ESP32 and the ESP8266.

 My first contact with these chips was a couple years ago when doing my master’s thesis, where I used the ESP8266 as a serial to WiFi adapter, to extend the communication capabilities of an Arduino board.

 At that time, the chip was sold at eBay as a generic serial to WiFi adapter and few people knew its true capabilities.
 Since then, the ecosystem around Espressif’s chips has evolved tremendously, and I really appreciate exploring and writing about the capabilities of these devices.